 Kennedy spent the first sixteen years of his life in Laguna Beach, CA. When his parents divorced, he moved to Junction City, OR.
 While a student at Oregon State, he trusted Christ as his Savior, and Christ radically transformed his life.
 He married his wife Frances in 1987, and they have three sons.
 Kennedy and Frances have been part of the Westside fellowship since 1989.
-Kennedy has been involved in ministry in many areas, including being a Care Group leader, deacon, treasurer, Eagle Fern Camp board member, youth leader, Director of Youth Ministries, and Elder.
+Kennedy has been involved in ministry in many areas, including being a Life Group leader, deacon, treasurer, Eagle Fern Camp board member, youth leader, Director of Youth Ministries, and Elder.
 Kennedy appreciates Westside’s serious commitment to the Scriptures, the love shown by people and their strong desire to follow Christ, and the sense of authentic community.
 He has a passion to see three things occur in the fellowship.
 First, he wants Westside to continue lifting up the name of the Lord Jesus.
 Second, he wants Westside to be a place where people continue to grow in the grace and knowledge of Christ.
 Third, he wants to see the Gospel transform lives with many people coming into the Kingdom of God.
 In his spare time, Kennedy likes spending time with his family, enjoying fresh powder days on his snowboard, and hiking in the Columbia River Gor

 Dan grew up right here in the Hillsboro area, attending Hillsboro High School.
 He met his wife, Amy, in the high school youth group at Westside where they both grew up.
 They were married at Westside in 1999 and have two sons and two daughters.
 Dan is a business owner in Hillsboro.
 He and Amy have been involved in high school youth ministry, and currently serve by hosting a Care Group in their home and are actively involved in music ministry on Sunday mornings.
 Dan has always appreciated the multi-generational approach that Westside takes.
 He says, "As a young man growing up, I benefited tremendously from the older men around me and the opportunities to encourage others.
 Seeing the older generation show love for the younger generation at Westside, and visa versa, has been a legacy that I'm passionate about fostering."
 Dan is excited about what God is doing at Westside in showing love to those around us and seeking to share the good news about Jesus.
 In his spare time, he enjoys playing with his kids and practicing Brazilian Jiu Jitsu.

 Herb grew up on the east side of Portland.
 He is married to Sherrie, and they have two adult sons.
 Herb works as a manufacturer's sales representative.
 He and Sherrie began fellowshipping at Westside in 1982.
 Herb preaches regularly and leads worship music.
-He is also responsible for organizing the Care Groups and training and encouraging the Care Group leaders.
+He is also responsible for organizing the Life Groups and encouraging the Life Group leaders.
 When asked what he appreciates about Westside, Herb said, “I love the fact that Westside has so much diversity in ethnicity, age and socio-economics, but that we are united by our common love for Jesus.”
 Herb likes the phrase from our mission statement that says we are seeking to become true worshipers of Christ in all areas of life.
 Says Herb, “If we as individual believers and as a body do that, we will make the Gospel of Jesus very attractive and see many come to faith in Christ.”
 Herb enjoys fishing and hunting, playing basketball and watching all kinds of sports.

 Dick was born in Ohio but grew up in a suburb of Chicago.
 He met his wife Nita while both of them were serving in missions with Operation Mobilization.
 They have been married for over four decades and have been blessed with two adult daughters and ten grandchildren.
 Dick and Nita are missionaries to one of the least-reached people groups in the world today.
 Dick and his team evangelize and disciple this people group through the use of mass media.
 Dick and Nita came to Westside in 1987 and love the people who are part of the fellowship and are seriously committed to serving them.
 Dick says, "While not a perfect church, Westside is greatly blessed with godly leadership, a culture of love and caring, and a strong emphasis on Bible teaching."
 Dick preaches regularly and also helps people on an individual basis.
 He is passionate to see people respond to God's great love for them by wholeheartedly loving, studying and obeying the Bible.
 Dick also maintains the church website.

 Mike moved many times during his childhood but lived most of the time in the Denver area.
 When he was 18, he put his faith in Christ.
 That same summer he met the young lady who would become his wife.
 He and Karen were married three years later.
 The Lord blessed them with two sons, and they now have six grandchildren and two foster daughters who have chosen to remain in their family.
 In 2002 they began attending Westside and jumped in with both feet and began serving in various ways.
-They quickly gained a great appreciation for the communion (Lord’s Supper) service.
-Says Mike, “We had never attended a church where a one-hour service each week was dedicated to the Breaking of Bread in remembrance of Christ’s sacrifice for us.
+They quickly gained a great appreciation for the communion service.
+Says Mike, “We had never attended a church where a service each week was dedicated to the Breaking of Bread in remembrance of Christ’s sacrifice for us.
 It remains our favorite time each week.”
 As an elder, Mike wants to see God work in the hearts of people in the body so each one continues to mature in Christ, becoming all that He intends them to be.
 One of Mike’s favorite ministries at Westside is greeting newcomers at the registration table with Karen.
 He is also the liaison between the elders and several other ministries.
 In addition, he meets with a small study group and, on occasion, individuals for counseling.
 Mike and Karen spend considerable time caring for foster kids in their home.
 In Mike’s leisure time he enjoys being outdoors, gardening, golf and traveling.

 A team of deacons also has a unique and important role in the Westside leadership.
 The deacons are appointed by the elders and serve in many significant physical and spiritual ministries in the assembly.
 They must also be biblically-qualified (1 Timothy 3:8-10).